vug/freqazoid/README.md

-# freqazoid
-code exported from code.google.com/p/freqazoid

-This is a project for developing a real-time audio signal analyzer.
-It will be used for fundamental frequency detection using Beauchamp's two-way mismatch algorithm.
+A real-time audio pitch detector.
+It uses Beauchamp's two-way mismatch algorithm for fundamental frequency detection using

-current status: in the early development phase.
+current status: restarting the project in JavaScript

 And here is a sample from the cartoon where the name of this program comes from: [Frekazoid](https://www.youtube.com/watch?v=ed-hUoeHcz0)